Pakistan’s Recent Counter-Terrorism Measures: A Critical Look

 Ans.
 I am not aware whether the Ministry of Interior has followed up on this matter.

 Q60.
-On the last date you gave your personal opinion stating that Jamat-ul-Ahrar and Lashkare-Jhangvi Al-Aalmi should definitely be proscribed, have they been proscribed till date?
+On the last date you gave your personal opinion stating that Jamat-ul-Ahrar and Lashkare-Jhangvi Al-Aalmi should definitely be proscribed, have they been proscribed to date?

 Ans.
 Till this morning they have not been.